cloudpro-dev/quarkus-cqrs/README.md

 kubectl port-forward -n jenkins jenkins-load-test 8080:8080
 ```

-To log in you will need the username and password which can be obtained using the following commands:
+To log in you will need the username of `jenkins-operator` and the password which can be obtained using the following commands:
 ```
-kubectl get secret -n jenkins jenkins-operator-credentials-load-test -o 'jsonpath={.data.user}' | base64 -d kubectl get secret -n jenkins jenkins-operator-credentials-load-test -o 'jsonpath={.data.password}' | base64 -d
+kubectl get secret -n jenkins jenkins-operator-credentials-load-test -o 'jsonpath={.data.password}' | base64 -d
 ```